azat-co/practicalnode/chapter16/chapter16.md

   }'
 ```

-The new items can be observed via HTTP interface by making another GET request... or in web console in DynamoDB dashboard as shown below:
+The new items can be observed via an HTTP interface by making another GET request... or in web console in DynamoDB dashboard as shown below in Figure 16-2:

 ![](media/serverless-db.png)
+***Figure 16-2.** Verifying newly created in the messages table DB records by looking at the AWS web console's DynamoDB dashboard*

 Yet another option to play with your new REST API resource.
-A GUI Postman.
+A very popular GUI app for making HTTP requests called Postman.
 Here's how the POST request looks like in Postman.
 Remember to select POST, Raw and JSON (application/json):

 ![](media/serverless-postman.png)
+***Figure 16-3.** Using Postman to validate the REST API endpoint to AWS Lambda which creates a DB record*

-To delete an item with DELETE HTTP request method, the payload must have a `Key`:
+To delete an item with DELETE HTTP request method, the payload must have a `Key` field of that record which we want to delete.
+For example:

 ```json
 {